-Driving/Parking Responsibilities and Regulations:

-- □ All State of Michigan motor vehicle laws apply on school grounds. - □ Students are not permitted to use their cars or go to their cars during school hours without prior approval from the school office. - $\hfill\square$ Students must exercise extreme caution when driving on school grounds. - □ Keys to vehicles should be removed from the car after parking.
-Vehicles should be locked. - Students are required to leave the parking lot on West St. in the right lane only.
-West St. is a two way street and students are not allowed to use the left lane when exiting the parking lot onto Grand River Ave. - □ Students who drive to school must maintain regular attendance.
+g/Parking Responsibilities and Regulations: All State of Michigan motor vehicle laws apply on school grounds.
+Students are not permitted to use their cars or go to their cars during school hours without prior approval from the school office.
+Students must exercise extreme caution when driving on school grounds.
+Keys to vehicles should be removed from the car after parking.
+Vehicles should be locked.
+Students are required to leave the parking lot on West St. in the right lane only.
+West St. is a two was street and students are not allowed to use the left lane when exiting the parking lot onto Grand River Ave.
+Students who drive to school must maintain regular attendance.
 St. Patrick School will not accept any transportation related excuses for being tardy to school.
-Excessive tardiness to school will not be tolerated and may result in the loss of parking privileges. - □ Under emergency dismissal conditions, only the registered driver and an immediate family member will be permitted to leave school property in the vehicle.
+Excessive tardiness to school will not be tolerated and may result in the loss of parking privileges.
+I had a consequent disasteral conditions cally the presistance debters and an increasible territory and a consequent of

+Under emergency dismissal conditions, only the registered driver and an immediate family member will be permitted to leave school property in the vehicle.